Sunset at Prambanan Temple: All You Need to Know

 There’s a minor problem with the buses going to Prambanan: K3J / 1A is a Teman Bus, NOT a TransJogja bus, and DO NOT accept cash as payment.

-There are various options to pay with, most of which are suitable only for locals with local bank cards.
+There are various options to pay with, most of which are suitable only for locals with local bank cards or access to QRIS payment.
+Read more about money in Indonesia.

 The easiest for a tourist is to add credit to your GoJek Pay account at an Indomaret or Alfamart store and then pay with the GoJek app inside the bus.